NivedithaKarthikeyan/LandregistryApp/docs/source/bankServer/introduction.rst

         "swagger-ui-express": "^4.1.6"
     }

 * ``cors`` -   CORS is a mechanism that allows restricted resources on a web page to be requested from another domain outside the domain from which the first resource was served.
 A web page may freely embed cross-origin images, stylesheets, scripts, iframes, and videos.Certain *cross-domain* requests are forbidden by default by the same-origin security policy.
 CORS defines a way in which a browser and server can interact to determine whether it is safe to allow the cross-origin request.
 It allows for more freedom and functionality than purely same-origin requests, but is more secure than simply allowing all cross-origin requests.
-* ``express`` - Web framework for node.
-* ``mongoose`` -  MongoDB object modeling tool.
+* ``express`` - Express.js, or simply Express, is a back end web application framework for Node.js.
+It is designed for building web applications and APIs.
+It has been called the de facto standard server framework for Node.js.
+* ``mongoose`` -  Mongoose is a JavaScript object-oriented programming library that creates a connection between MongoDB and the Express web application framework.
+It provides a straight-forward, schema-based solution to model your application data.
 * ``nodemon`` - Tool that helps automatically restarting the node application when file changes in the directory are detected.
 * ``swagger-jsdoc`` - This library reads your JSDoc-annotated source code and generates an OpenAPI (Swagger) specification.
 * ``swagger-ui-express`` - This module allows you to serve auto-generated swagger-ui generated API docs from express.